ab604/prot-paper-bot/README.md

 but if you want to change the `cron` job, <https://crontab.guru> will help you with `cron` syntax.

-I added R package caching to the `.yml` to speed it up.
-To do this I…
+With help from Claude, I’ve revised the `.yml` to speed it up using caching for system requirements and R packages.
+It should also catch errors and report them as log files too.
+Bot runtime is now about 1 min.
+30 seconds.

 The last thing to make it work is to add the password as a secret called `ATR_PW` to Github as repository secret in Settings \> Security \>